196 East Commerce Street

 With centuries of combined criminal litigation experience, the defense lawyers of Helmer, Conley & Kasselman, P.A. are trusted advocates for individuals facing robbery and burglary charges in New Jersey.
 We provide aggressive defense representation focused on challenging the prosecution’s case from all angles.
 From what the police said or did during your arrest to the credibility of the witnesses who testify against you, every aspect of the prosecution’s case is subject to attack, and our attorneys will use their experience to fight for a just result at trial.

 When facing charges for robbery or burglary, it is critical to start building your defense as soon as possible.
 The prosecution has a head start, and you need to level the playing field.
-When you contact us, we will arrange for you to meet with one of our attorneys as soon as possible, and your attorney will work with you one-on-one to determine the best strategy for protecting your future in court.
+When you contact us, we will arrange for you to meet with a New Jersey robbery attorney as soon as possible, and your attorney will work with you one-on-one to determine the best strategy for protecting your future in court.

 Section 2C:15-1 of the New Jersey Code defines the offense of robbery as follows: